c1im4cu5/Crypto_Predictions/README.md

 Algorithm will need to load tensorflow; which will take some time.
 Furthermore, user will need to wait for epochs to run.
 Total run time could exceed ten minutes. <p>

-# Issues <br>
+# Example API <br>
-API is designed to be run from a server to supply output and eventually link with RapidAPI.
-GCP and Heroku will require a rework of requirements.txt (and may still not work).
-For now, if downloaded, user would need to run it from localserver.<p>
+API is currently run via a gcloud container and hosted via Firebase.
+[ML Crypto Price Prediction](https://rapidapi.com/thebrotherscain@gmail.com/api/machine-learning-crypto-price-predictions)<p>

 # Contributing <br>
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to added/altered.